 Look at your budget to see if you can actually afford to make extra payments and, if so, how much.

 If your budget is already tight and you start paying extra on your loan, would you have to dip into your savings or use a credit card to pay unexpected expenses?
 Remember, you’re trying to get out of debt faster, not take more on.

 If there isn’t a lot of wiggle room in your budget to safely pay extra, it might be better to stick with your current payment schedule unless something changes.

 Check the interest rates on any other debt you have.
-The national average car loan interest rate is around 4% to 5%, whereas the credit card interest rate is around 12%.
+The national average car loan interest rate is around 4% to 5%, but the credit card interest rate is around 13%.
 Looking at this stat, you can see how you’ll likely save more money on interest by focusing on paying extra on credit card debt than a car loan.

 If you have any debt with higher interest rates than your car loan, it may be better to pay off those debts faster before paying extra on your car loan.

 Since extra payments lead to an early payoff, ask your lender if there’s a prepayment penalty.
 If so, calculate how much you’ll save in interest by paying off your loan early and make sure it outweighs any prepayment fees.

 While there are credit benefits that come with making extra payments, paying off a loan early can also hurt your credit.

 Your credit score is calculated using weighted percentages tied to certain factors in your credit history.
 If you have thin credit, paying off a loan early can work against you by damaging some of these factors, including your credit mix, credit utilization and age of accounts.